sumukhsankarshana/Resort_Website/README.md

 ##  Note
-All the images have been removed since they are actual pictured of the real resort and is property of Advaitha Serenity Resorts.
+All the images have been removed from this Git Hub repository since they are actual pictures of the real resort and is property of Advaitha Serenity Resorts.